codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 web sh codecapsules.sh
 ```

-Now create a single Backend Capsule, link it to your GitHub, and do not add a build command.
-Bind it to your Redis Data Capsule, and once it has finished building, it should deploy with the web process demonised in the background and the worker in the foreground.
+Now create a single Backend Capsule, link it to your GitHub repository, and do not add a build command.
+Bind it to your Redis Data Capsule, and once it has finished building, it should deploy with the web process daemonised in the background and the worker in the foreground.

 # Next Steps